Raise3D MetalFuse & Raise3D Forge1 3D Printer: Complete Metal 3D Printing System for Small Batch Production of Metal Parts

 3D Print Sample: a cable car connecting buckle printed from BASF Ultrafuse® 316L with a 0.4 mm nozzle (192.5 g, 11 h 41 min), then debound for 18 h and sintered for 20 h on the D200-E and S200-C, yielding a high-strength, smooth-finish component with >97% density and assembly-grade accuracy.

-Raise3D MetalFuse diagram illustrating metal filament, desktop printer, and stages: printed green part, debinding brown part, sintering, and post-sintered part.Research Study.
+Raise3D MetalFuse printing process diagram showing stages: metal filament, desktop printer, green part, brown part, sintering to final sintered part.Research Study.
 Shanghai University printed M2 parts on a Raise3D MetalFuse.
-The optimal sinter was 1270 °C × 1 h in N₂, achieving near-full density (max 98.95%) and 60.40 HRC (vs ASTM A600-92a M2 benchmark 65 HRC).
+The optimal sinter was 1270 °C × 1 h in Nₒ, achieving near-full density (max 98.95%) and 60.40 HRC (vs ASTM A600-92a M2 benchmark 65 HRC).
 Shrinkage was X = 13.33%, Y = 13.221%, Z = 14.388% (Z > X≈Y), requiring axis-specific scaling.
 Debinding showed no cracks, blisters, or major deformation, indicating effective binder removal with the catalytic + thermal sequence.

 Source: C. Wang, et al, “Microstructure and Mechanical Properties of M2 High-speed Steel Fabricated by Fused Filament Fabrication,” J. Jpn.
 Soc.
 Powder Powder Metallurgy, vol. 72, pp. S1049–S1056, 2025, doi: 10.2497/jjspm.16A-T7-24.

-Raise3D MetalFuse 3D printer creating a detailed metal part with branding visible in a well-lit setting.
+Raise3D MetalFuse 3D printer creating a detailed metal part; the process shows industrial sophistication and precision branding in a commercial setting.

 3D Printed Metal Part: a hexagonal lattice produced on a Raise3D Forge1 using BASF Ultrafuse® 316L and processed with the Raise3D MetalFuse solution (0.2 mm nozzle), measuring 14.5 × 14.1 × 10.5 mm, weighing 2 g, achieving >97% of wrought 316L density, with a workflow of 45 min printing, 3 h debinding, and 20 h sintering.